 Pinkalicious Lesson Plans on Visualizing

-Visualizing is one of those activities that are done during our first reading of the text.
+Visualizing was the first activity we did when we start reading Pinkalicious.
 Giving the students the opportunity to visualize is so important, even with picture books!

 Pinkalicious Lesson Plans on Retelling

-We also want students to pay attention to the text details.
+We also want students to pay attention to the text details and story elements.
 We practice this all year long with the support of each other.
 Then when it is time for quarterly assessments (DRA or Founta & Pinnell) the students already know how to retell the text!
 Game!
 Changer!

 Pinkalicious Lesson Plans on Making Connections

-Here are two examples of student responses for making connections.
-One is from a kindergarten student and the other is from a 1st-grade student.
+Here are two examples of student responses for making self connections.
+This response is from a first grade student.